woolie/OrigamiEngine/README.md

 Features
 -------

-- Ligthweight: 300kb compiled, 1.2mb with libFLAC
+- Lightweight: 300kb compiled, 1.2mb with libFLAC
 - Small memory foorprint: no more than 2.5mb for the flac files
 - Low resource consumption: about 14% CPU usage for FLAC on ipod 4g
 - All operations in background with GCD